-- Elegant colors – Their coat is long and wavy- found in colors like fawn, cream, black often accompanied with chocolate markings and a similar colored nose.
+- Elegant colors – Their coat is long and wavy- found in colors like fawn, cream, and black often accompanied by chocolate markings and a similar colored nose.

-- Beautiful eyes – The Sproker Spaniels usually have big hazel or brown eyes that reflect their unmistakably fierce and sharp gaze.
+- Beautiful eyes – The Sprocker Spaniels usually have big hazel or brown eyes that reflect their unmistakably fierce and sharp gaze.

 - Long ears – Their ears are long and flappy with some feathering at the back.

-- Strong legs and compact built – They have wide shoulders, and overall compact built, and particularly strong legs making them both good runners and swimmers.
+- Strong legs and compact build – They have wide shoulders, an overall compact build, and particularly strong legs making them both good runners and swimmers.

 Personality and Temperament

-Like all Spaniel dogs, the Sprockers are loyal dogs, deeply devoted to their human.
-By nature, they are quite athletic and therefore outgoing and social creatures that love to play around.
+Like all Spaniels, the Sprockers are loyal dogs, deeply devoted to their human.
+By nature, they are quite athletic and outgoing and social creatures that love to play around.